 How to Use the man command in Linux

-You can use these pages as an authoritative resource to get information about a command's functions and options, directives of a configuration file, installation paths, etc. You can also find how-to-use examples in these pages.
-In short, these pages contain all the information that you need when you use their respective programs.
+Manual pages are authoritative resources for information about a command's functions and options, configuration file directives, installation paths, etc. They also include how-to-use examples.
+In short, they contain all the information you need to use the commands or services the package offers.

-The following table lists the most common and relevant sections of manual pages.
+The following table lists the sections of manual pages.

 Section Description